mohmoussad/Uptime-Monitor/README.md

  - Timeout
  - TCP servers

-It's not so optimozed, I just build it on the fly for testing purposes, You can find it [here](https://github.com/mohmoussad/Uptime-Monitor-Testing-Server)
+It's not so optmized, I just built it on the fly for testing purposes, You can find it [here](https://github.com/mohmoussad/Uptime-Monitor-Testing-Server)